Scrivener Dam

-Scrivener Dam is a concrete gravity dam that impounds the Molonglo River in Canberra, Australian Capital Territory.
-The dam creates Lake Burley Griffin, which was established for recreational and ornamental purposes.
-Named in honour of surveyor Charles Scrivener, the dam was officially inaugurated on and the official filling of the lake commemorated on by the Prime Minister, Robert Menzies.
+The Scrivener Dam is a concrete gravity dam across the Molonglo River in Canberra, in the Australian Capital Territory.
+The dam impounds Lake Burley Griffin, an artificial lake created for recreational and ornamental purposes.
+Named in honour of surveyor Charles Scrivener, the dam was officially inaugurated on and the filling of the lake was commemorated on by the Prime Minister, Robert Menzies.

-The dam wall is located on Lady Denman Drive and is adjacent to the National Zoo & Aquarium and a viewing area for the official residence of the Governor-General of Australia.
+The heritage-listed dam wall is located on Lady Denman Drive and is adjacent to the National Zoo & Aquarium and a viewing area for the official residence of the Governor-General of Australia.